Get the Right Shaft to Hit Your Driver Straight AND Long

 Misses Mostly Right(Push or Push slice)

 Shaft may be too stiff in the butt section (S flex when should be an R) or shaft is too heavy.
 The shaft profile may also be incorrect with the tip section of the shaft being too stiff.
 These misses are mostly caused by an inside-to-outside swing direction.
 In some cases, the impact on the face is on the heel causing the ball to move from left to right.
 This could mean the shaft is too long or too heavy.
 The average driver length on the PGA Tour is under 45 inches.
-The average off-the-rack driver length in 2018 is 45.5-45.75 inches.
+The average off-the-rack driver length in 2019 is 45.5-45.75 inches.
 Our recommendations for the average golfer is 44.5 inches!
 Making the driver length shorter gives you more control.
-It will also help you hit the driver on the sweet spot more consistently creating more distance, not ess!
+It will also help you hit the driver on the sweet spot more consistently creating more distance, not less!

 Misses Mostly Left(Pull or Pull Hook):